isotopp/isotopp.github.io/_posts/2020-09-28-mysql-import-csv-not-using-load-data.md

 ## Not using LOAD DATA

 The `LOAD DATA` variant of the command assumes that you place a file on the database server, into a directory in the file system of the server, and load it from there.
-In the age of "MySQL as a service" this is inconventient to impossible, so forget about this option, too.
+In the age of "MySQL as a service" this is inconvenient to impossible, so forget about this option, too.

-If you were able to do this,
+If you were able to do place files onto the system where your mysqld lives,

 - your user needs to have `FILE` as a privilege, a global privilege (`GRANT FILE TO ...
 ON *.*`)
 - the server variable [`secure_file_priv`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_secure_file_priv) needs to be set to a directory name, and that directory needs to be world-readable. `LOAD DATA` and `SELECT INTO OUTFILE` work only with filenames below this directory.
 Setting this variable requires a server restart, this is not a dynamic variable (on purpose).

 Note that the variable can be `NULL` (this is secure in the sense that `LOAD DATA` is disabled) or empty (this is insecure in that there are no restrictions).

 There is nothing preventing you from setting the variable to `/var/lib/mysql` or other dumb locations which would expose vital system files to load and save operations.
 Do not do this.

-Also, a location such as `/tmp` or any other world-writeable directory would be dumb: Use a directory that is writeable by the import user only, and make sure that it is world-readable in order to make the command work.
+Also, a location such as `/tmp` or any other world-writeable directory would be dumb: Use a dedicated directory that is writeable by the import user only, and make sure that it is world-readable in order to make the command work.

-Better: Do not use this command at all (and set `secure_file_priv` to NULL).
+**Better:** Do not use this command at all (and set `secure_file_priv` to NULL).

 ## Using data dump and load programs instead

 We spoke about dumping a schema into CSV files in [Export the entire database to CSV]({% link _posts/2020-06-20-export-the-entire-database-to-csv.md %}) already.

-To complete the discussion we need to provide a way to to the inverse and load data from a CSV file into a table.
+To complete the discussion we need to provide a way to do the inverse and load data from a CSV file into a table.

+The full code is in [load.py](https://github.com/isotopp/mysql-dev-examples/blob/master/mysql-csv/load.py).

 The main idea is to open a `.csv` file with `csv.reader`, and then iterate over the rows.
 For each row, we execute an `INSERT` statement, and every few rows we also `COMMIT`.

-The full code is in [load.py](https://github.com/isotopp/mysql-dev-examples/blob/master/mysql-csv/load.py).

 In terms of dependencies, we rely on `MySQLdb` and `csv`: